|Alma Mater:||Oklahoma Christian|

 That season, Coale also had three players selected in the first round of the WNBA draft: Stacey Dales (3rd/Washington); LaNeishea Caufield (14th/Utah); and Rosalind Ross (16th/Los Angeles).

 Oklahoma revisited the record books in 2009 with another 32-win season.
-The Sooners completed another trek through the Big 12, resulting in its sixth season championship, and the Oklahoma City Regional.
+The Sooners completed another trek through the Big 12, resulting in its sixth regular season championship, and winning the Oklahoma City Regional.